PeppeL-G/course-material/src/courses/web-development-advanced-concepts/study-guide.md

 Then some websites got so popular that running them on a single computer was not enough; web browsers sent more HTTP requests to the web application than the web application had time to handle.
 We needed to start worrying about the performance of our web application; how good it could scale, how fast it could send back an HTTP response, etc. Web applications now needed to be built with an architecture in mind.

 Then we got Android and iOS devices, and users wanted to be able to use smartphone apps to access the content on our websites instead of using web browsers.
 But apps don't render HTML code, only web browsers do that.
-The apps needed a way to just fetch the data from our web applications, so we added Application Programming Interfaces (API) to our web applications.
+The apps needed a way to just fetch the data from our web applications, so we added Application Programming Interfaces (APIs) to our web applications.

 Today, good web applications are no longer straight forward to implement, but in this course you will learn and get hands-on experience of implementing your own scalable and good web application.